- Sports and Recreation»

 PIN-S= Electric Brakes (usually Blue).
 This pin is used to provide a variable voltage to the electrical brakes of larger tow trailers and campers to assist in stopping them.

-Standard 7-pin connector wiring
+A diagram of Standard 7-pin connector wiring

 The 7-Pin Towing Connector used for Towing Large Loads

 The standard 7-pin Tow connector is a “Keyed” round metal connector with the following connections.

 Those shown are from the wiring side of the towing vehicles connector.
 The pins and their usage, are;

 PIN-1=Ground (usually White),

 Center PIN= Auxiliary Power or Backup Lights (can be wired for either)